fenix-hub/qrnative-cpp/README.md

 To compile the extension you need to follow these steps:

-0. Click on the green "Use this template" button to generate the repository for you

 1. Clone the extension recursively from this repository
 ```bash
 # --recursive to automatically load the submodule godot-cpp